Bezier Curves and Picasso

 Bezier Curves as Data, and de Casteljau’s Algorithm

-We will now derive and implement the algorithm for painting a Bezier curve to a screen using only the ability to draw straight lines.
+Let’s derive and implement the algorithm for painting a Bezier curve to a screen using only the ability to draw straight lines.
 For simplicity, we’ll restrict our attention to degree-three (cubic) Bezier curves.
 Indeed, every Bezier curve can be written as a combination of cubic curves via the recursive definition, and in practice cubic curves balance computational efficiency and expressiveness.
-All of the code we present in this post will be in Javascript, and is available on this blog’s Google code page.
+All of the code we present in this post will be in Javascript, and is available on this blog’s Github page.

 So then a cubic Bezier curve is represented in a program by a list of four points.
 For example,